 Design

-The basis for the development of tactical and technical elements (TTE) of future cruisers was the project of a cruiser created by S. K. Ratnik with a displacement of 6000 tons, the prototype of which was the latest (launched in 1895) English cruiser HMS Talbot and French armored cruiser D "Entrecasteaux(1896).
-At the beginning of June 1896, the planned series was expanded to three ships, the third of which (the future Aurora) was ordered to be laid down in the New Admiralty.
-On April 20, 1896, the Marine Technical Committee (MTC) approved the technical design of the armored cruiser of the 1st rank.
+The basis for the development of tactical and technical elements (TTE) of future cruisers was the design of a cruiser with a displacement of 6000 tons created by S.K.
+Ratnik, the prototype of which was the newest (launched in 1895) English cruiser HMS Talbot and French armored cruiser D"Entrecasteaux(1896).
+At the beginning of June 1896, the planned series was expanded to three ships, the third of which (the future Aurora) was ordered to be laid down at the New Admiralty.
+On April 20, 1896, the Marine Technical Committee (MTK) approved technical project armored cruiser of the 1st rank.

 Construction and testing

-Silver mortgage plate of the cruiser "Aurora"
+Silver mortgage board of the cruiser "Aurora"

-On March 31, 1897, Emperor Nicholas II ordered that the cruiser under construction be called the Aurora in honor of the Roman goddess of dawn.
+On March 31, 1897, Emperor Nicholas II ordered that the cruiser under construction be named “Aurora” in honor of the Roman goddess of dawn.
 This name was chosen by the autocrat from eleven proposed names.
-L. L. Polenov, however, believes that the cruiser was named after the sailing frigate Aurora, which became famous during the defense of Petropavlovsk-Kamchatsky during the Crimean War.
+L.L.
+Polenov, however, believes that the cruiser was named after the sailing frigate "Aurora", which became famous during the defense of Petropavlovsk-Kamchatsky during the Crimean War.

 The total cost of building the Aurora is estimated at 6.4 million rubles.